mozilla-l10n/documentation/products/mozilla_org/test_mozilla_org.md

 * Check on text layout, alignment and wrapping.
 Box size should be adjustable to fit all the content

 ### [mozorg/contribute/signup.lang](https://www.mozilla.org/)
 There are different ways to access the signup dialog box above the footer area.
-This is for signing up newsletters.
+This is for signing up to newsletters.
 * Click on any of the six icons or the links below each of them, you will be prompted to the Sign Up section
 * Leave the name field empty, click on the **Sign Up Now** button.
 A text bubble will appear
 * Fill out the name field, leave the checkbox unchecked, click on the **Sign Up Now** button.
 A text bubble will appear